 - Mortgage and the marital home

 - Interest earned through business operations and investments

 - Wages that either spouse earned while married

 Separate property, on the other hand, includes any item that either spouse owned prior to getting married, or any item that a spouse received as a gift or inheritance.
 In addition, any money that either spouse earned following their separation date is considered separate property and thus is not subject to the state's community property laws.

 Texas is one of nine states, along with Puerto Rico, that has established community property laws.
 These laws are different from states that follow the principle of equitable distribution, where a judge determines what is a fair division.
 However, even in a community property state, certain factors might warrant the uneven distribution of debt or property.
 These factors might include marital fault and disparity of the spouses' earning capacities.

 When it comes to your children and your finances, your first meeting with the judge is critical.
-The temporary hearing is undervalued by many people.
-However, clearly establishing our clients' cases from the very beginning has led to more success than anything else.
+Many people undervalue the temporary hearing.
+Our team of Waco divorce attorneys works to establish our clients' cases from the very beginning has led to more success than anything else.